Azure/azure-functions-sql-extension/README.md

 The output binding takes a list of rows to be upserted into a user table.
 If the primary key value of the row already exists in the table, the row is interpreted as an update, meaning that the values of the other columns in the table for that primary key are updated.
 If the primary key value does not exist in the table, the row is interpreted as an insert.
 The upserting of the rows is batched by the output binding code.

-The output binding takes two arguments
+The output binding takes two [arguments](https://github.com/Azure/azure-functions-sql-extension/blob/main/src/SqlAttribute.cs):

 - **CommandText**: Passed as a constructor argument to the binding.
 Represents the name of the table into which rows will be upserted.
 - **ConnectionStringSetting**: Specifies the name of the app setting that contains the SQL connection string used to connect to a database.
 The connection string must follow the format specified [here](https://docs.microsoft.com/dotnet/api/microsoft.data.sqlclient.sqlconnection.connectionstring?view=sqlclient-dotnet-core-2.0).